Forms and functions of subordinate clauses

 The placement depends on the emphasis you want to give to the adverbial information.

-Beginning: If you want to emphasize the adverbial clause.
+Beginning: If you want to emphasise the adverbial clause,.

 Example: When the sun sets, we will start the bonfire.